|Revised||July 8, 2019|

 - Vacation leave may be used in lieu of sick leave after all sick leave is exhausted.

-- Lump sum payment for vacation leave is made only at the time of separation.
-An employee shall be paid in a lump sum for accumulated leave not to exceed a maximum of 30 days when he or she is separated from the College because of a resignation, dismissal, reduction in force, death, service retirement, or leave without pay for military purposes.
-If the last day of terminal leave falls on the last workday in that month, he or she shall be paid for the remaining non-work days in that month.
-Employees retiring on disability retirement may exhaust vacation leave rather than being paid in a lump sum.
-Employment will not be continuous if the employee has worked out of state service for twelve (12) consecutive months.
+Lump sum payment for annual leave is made only at the time of separation from employment.
+An employee shall be paid in a lump sum for accumulated annual leave not to exceed a maximum of two-hundred forty (240) hours when separated from employment from the College due to resignation, dismissal, reduction-in-force, death or service retirement.
+Employees retiring on disability retirement may exhaust leave rather than be paid in a lump sum.

-- Payment for vacation leave may be made on the regular payroll or on a supplemental payroll, reflecting the number of days of vacation leave and the amount of payment.
-A separate check must be issued for any travel due.
+Payment for annual leave may be made on the regular payroll or on a supplemental payroll, reflecting the number of days of leave and the amount of payment.
+Annual leave may be paid through the last full hour of unused leave.

-- A Retirement deduction shall be made from all terminal leave (final) payments.
+Retirement deductions shall be made from all annual leave payouts.